justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-inventory/introduction-to-managing-inventory/README.md

 # Introduction to Managing Inventory

-Liferay Commerce provides the tools to manage the product inventory.
-Liferay Commerce can scale for merchants with just a single store to those with multiple warehouses and stores.
+Liferay Commerce provides the tools to manage the product inventory and has the ability to scale for merchants with just a single store to those with multiple warehouses and stores.
 Store administrators can use these features to maintain quantities for sales and handle shipments to complete order.

-To manage inventory, there are several key features that store administrators use: Warehouses, Availability Estimates, Low Stock Activity, Shipping, and the ability to set inventory by warehouse.
+To manage inventory, there are several key features that store administrators use: Warehouses, Availability Estimates, Low Stock Activity and the ability to set inventory by warehouse.

 ## Warehouses